evgnomon/evgnomon.github.io/content/docs/hgl/index.md

 ### APPLICATION

-You apply this License on your work by keeping a verbatim copy of this License visible for receivers.
+You apply this License on your work by keeping a verbatim copy of this license visible for receivers.
 Programs can print the copyright notice in the terminal like this:

 ```plaintext